objcio/articles/2014-05-01-view-layer-synergy.md

 	}
 	@end

-By logging the debug description of the animation, we don't only see that it get's called as expected, but we also see how the animation is constructed:
+By logging the debug description of the animation, we don't only see that it gets called as expected, but we also see how the animation is constructed:

 	<CABasicAnimation:0x8c73680;
 		delegate = <UIViewAnimationState: 0x8e91fa0>;